In the world of one-button coffee and espresso drinks, Jura and Nespresso are two well-known brands with totally different brewing approaches.

 Nespresso machines are also available at a wide range of price levels.
 While more pricey high-level machines are available, many smaller machines are very attainable for smaller budgets.

-Nespresso also makes many compact machines, so these machines might be a good choice for those who don’t have much counter space to spare.
+Nespresso also makes many compact machines; a good choice for those who don’t have much counter space to spare.

 What We Don’t Love